andrewtdiz/tsmarkdown/docs/getting-started.md

     It's currently {{ currentTime }}.

-    ## What can you do with Better-MDX?
+    ## What can you do with TS Markdown?

     - 🔥 **Dynamic content** with template interpolation
     - 🎯 **Conditional rendering** based on data